 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 2:42 am and the next low tide at 1:44 pm.
-The first high tide was at 8:21 am and the next high tide at 7:40 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 5:59 am and the next low tide will be at 5:36 pm.
+The first high tide was at 12:01 pm and the next high tide will be at 11:00 pm.

 The lunar phase is a Waxing Gibbous.
-Today we had 10 hours and 32 minutes of sun.
-The solar transit was at 12:21 pm and the length of time the moon will be visible will be 12 hours and 3 minutes.
+Today we have 11 hours and 42 minutes of sun.
+The solar transit is at 12:39 pm and the length of time the moon will be visible will be 12 hours and 21 minutes.

-The tidal coefficient today is 56 (average).
-At noon the tidal coefficient increases to 59 to end the day with a tidal coefficient of 60.
-The tide heights today are 0.3 ft, 1.6 ft, 1.0 ft and 2.3 ft.
+The tidal coefficient today is 76, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 79 to end the day with a tidal coefficient of 82.
+The tide heights today are -0.3 ft, 1.6 ft, 1.0 ft and 2.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Sanibel which is of 3.6 ft and a minimum height of -1.3 ft.

-The solunar fishing calendar in Sanibel tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Sanibel tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: